alissagordon/475-Final-Project/README.md

 # 475-Final-Project
-final project for bas 475
+Final project for bas 475
+Shiny app site with different forecasting abilities on the aus_production electricity dataset from fpp3